Wednesday, 19 August 2020

 MUSICAL UNDERPINNINGS: "The Elements", Tom Lehrer, 1959.

-WORDPLAY LINK: For discussion of alliterative binomials on our sister blogsite "EDIFYING NONSENSE", click HERE (You can also find a simpler version of the parody-lyrics displayed without the chords, should you desire.)
+WORDPLAY LINK: For discussion of alliterative binomials on our sister blogsite "EDIFYING NONSENSE", the first part of our mini-lexicon with listings from A through K, click HERE (and explore the accompanying ukulele-chords, should you desire.)

 Be sure to continue the delights of word pairs with "Rhyming Binomials, part #1".